 But when we got to their home we found their refrigerator full of prepared dishes for the next day.
 We just couldn’t “stuff” that big bird in the refrigerator to let it continue to thaw.

 So we “hatched” a “gobbler” of a plan.
 The temperature that night was predicted to be freezing.
-On the back of J and D’s house is a glass-enclosed sun-room with plastic strips for the two dogs to uses a door when they want to go in and out of the sun-room, which was freezing cold.
+On the back of J and D’s house is a glass-enclosed sun-room with plastic strips for the two dogs to use as a door, when they want to go in and out of the sun-room, which was freezing cold.
 We put the turkey in the Styrofoam cooler with the lid off, on the glass table in the sun room.

 With the overnight freezing temperatures; the turkey would be somewhat insulated by the cooler but only enough to keep it from refreezing and allow it to thaw.
 The turkey would thaw as well as it would in a refrigerator and remain nice and cool in the freezing temperatures.
 Right?